slyval/guidelines/Guidelines/REST API Guidelines.md

 #### Searching
 Searching is an essential requirement that is often incorrectly achieved by using verbs and malformed endpoints.
-In order to handle searching, a parameter called
+In order to handle searching, a parameter called **query** should be used.
+A different name, such as *search* or *q
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2OTQ4OTUwNSwtMjkzNDQxNTIwLDE1OD
+eyJoaXN0b3J5IjpbLTE4OTAxNjIwNiwtMjkzNDQxNTIwLDE1OD
 I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
 NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
 -->